If I decide to apply, what is the process?

 Before you are approved as a carer with us, we will have discussed the different types of placements that are needed for our young people.
 You can decide which types of placement would suit you best.
 If you would prefer emergency or short-term placements, you do need to be aware that this isn’t always possible to know at the beginning of a placement exactly when a child will move on.

-Can I choose which age group or sex I would prefer to foster?
+Can I choose which age group or gender I would prefer to foster?

 Yes, you can.
 However, you need to bear in mind that the majority of our children referred to Ryancare are in the 11+ age group.
 If you are relying on income from fostering, you are far more likely to have continuous placements if you are willing to take teenagers as well as children.